bwc3252/Lab-Fit/README.md

 ## Usage

+To run a simple test, run the `labfit.py` file.

-You have two options:
+To fit using your own model and data, you have two options:
 - put the file (`labfit.py`) in the same directory as your code and add `from labfit import fit` to your code
 - put the imports and the top three functions in `labfit.py` (`_sq_md()`, `_residuals()`, and `fit()`) directly in your code

 I might make this pip-installable at some point, but not yet.

-With the proper code imported/pasted, simply call `fit()` the same way you call `scipy.optimize.curve_fit()`.
+With the proper code imported/copy-pasted, call `fit()` the same way you call `scipy.optimize.curve_fit()`.
 The only difference is that you can specify an `xerr` parameter.
 Note that you don't need to include `xerr` -- if you don't, `fit()` will simply return the same result as `curve_fit()`.
 However, if you